Things to do in Budapest

 4The Upper House Lobby

-The speciality of the Upper House Lobby is a hand knotted turquoise floor carpet.
-The pillars are adorned with statues of old Hungarian national groups and Hungarian crafts and culture.
-The lobby has ornate gold gilded ceilings with paintings.
+The Upper House Lobby is known for its handmade turquoise floor carpet.
+The pillars are decorated with statues representing old Hungarian national groups, along with Hungarian crafts and culture.
+Additionally, the lobby features intricately designed gold gilded ceilings adorned with paintings.

 budapest parliament